heitorvalim7/heitorvalim7/README.md

 # Hi there, I'm Heitor

 I am a Computer Engineering student at the Federal University of Espírito Santo (UFES).
-My studies are building my foundation in software development and logical problem-solving, and I am passionate about applying this growing knowledge to the world of blockchain technology.
+My studies are building my foundation in software development, logical problem-solving and engineering, and I am passionate about applying this growing knowledge to the world of blockchain technology.

 ## About Me